 The Internet will crucify me for saying this, but here it goes: I actually liked Nickelback once upon a time.
 When I indulged in the occasional rock fare—I’m now a pretty strict pop dude—I enjoyed the band’s catchy (yet wail-filled) All the Right Reasons (2005) album.
-(The LP turns 10 years old today.)
-“Photograph” is cute—perhaps a tad cheesy.
+“Photograph” is cute, but perhaps a tad cheesy.
 “Savin’ Me” makes for great driving music.
 And, hell, “Far Away” has some beautiful lyrics.

 Is there a clear answer here?
 If you Google, “Why do people hate Nickelback?” several responses pop up, but do any of them hold water?
 Let’s go through the three main gripes with the band, and you can make up your own minds in the comments below.
 (Please note: These reasons don’t reflect the VH1 staff’s opinions, but what we saw frequently on the Internet in Nickelback forums.)

 Maybe it’s the way he croons “Animallllllls!” in the overtly misogynistic tune “Animals” or his hair that resembles a drunken college treat more than actual—ya know—hair, but Chad definitely doesn’t sit well with humans.
 His patchwork facial hair is a little unsettling, but is that really a reason to declare World War III on Nickelback?
 ThoughtCatalog’s Karisa Tell went in on Chad’s looks, writing, “His goatee looks like even it’s embarrassed to be stuck to his chin, and his mustache is in second place for worst facial hair ever (trailing slightly behind his goatee).
 His hair, reminiscent of terrible 90s perm/bleach combos, billows salaciously at the slightest breeze.”
 However, is Chad’s diabolical goatee really the main source of Nickelback hatred?
 Let him and his hair patches live.
-(It’s also important to note sometimes he has no facial hair, so this troll-ass reason is invalid.)
+(It’s also important to note sometimes he has no facial hair, so that’s something to consider in your hatred.)

 Where do you stand on Nickelback?
 Love them?
 Hate them?
 Don’t give a fuck?
 Let us know in the comments.